 MySQL Workbench provides a graphical interface to MySQL Enterprise Firewall.
 For additional information about MySQL Enterprise Firewall, see https://dev.mysql.com/doc/en/firewall.html.

-MySQL Workbench can manage the MySQL Enterprise Firewall installation and configuration by installing (or uninstalling) and enabling (or disabling) the plugin as follows:
+MySQL Workbench can manage the MySQL Enterprise Firewall installation and configuration by installing (or uninstalling) and enabling (or disabling) the plugin, and enabling (or disabling) Firewall Tracer.

 Enable: Executes SET GLOBAL mysql_firewall_mode = ON; against the connected MySQL server.
 Disable sets it to OFF instead of ON.

 This is a runtime operation.
 Configure the MySQL server configuration file to enable MySQL Enterprise Firewall at startup.
 Specifically, select the